tacman/msgphp/docs/ddd/identity_mapping.md

 # Identity mapping

-An identity mapping is a domain service and is bound to `MsgPhp\Domain\DomainMappingInterface`.
+An identity mapping is a domain service and is bound to `MsgPhp\Domain\DomainIdentityMappingInterface`.
 It tells about the identifier mappings for a known domain object.

 ## Implementations